Recent searches (0)

 A baby red-tailed chipmunk is called a pup and a group from the same mother is called a litter.

 Red-tailed chipmunks are herbivores and they mainly feed on flower leaves, tree seeds, fruits, and grass.
 Their favorite plant species include wild rose, pine, serviceberry, whortleberry, knotweed, huckleberry, and maple.
 They can drink water from fountains and rivers.
-Tamias ruficaudus can also eat oyster plants, lily, herbs, buckbrush, and tarweed.
+Tamias ruficaudus can also eat oyster plants, lilies, herbs, buckbrush, and tarweed.
 Red-tailed chipmunks can become torpid in winter and will collect food to eat throughout the winter season.
 They are known to search 1.7-2.3 in (45-60 mm) distance for food within three to four minutes.
 The main predators of this species include hawks, bobcats, snakes, owls, coyotes, and raccoons.

 The red-tailed chipmunk species is not poisonous.
 These chipmunks are herbivores and tend to avoid contact with most humans or animals.
-Tamias ruficaudus is useful to scientists in laboratory as they are easy to train.
+Tamias ruficaudus is useful to scientists in a laboratory as they are easy to train.
 They may be friendly but can carry diseases.

-A red-tailed chipmunk (Tamias ruficaudus) is timid in nature and will not make a good pet as they are not comfortable with humans.
+A red-tailed chipmunk (Tamias ruficaudus) is timid and will not make a good pet as they are not comfortable with humans.
 This species is also not easily found in households or residential gardens.
 You may keep seeds to lure this chipmunk to your gardens but it is not a good idea to keep them in cages.
 You can find Tamias ruficaudus mostly commonly in Washington, Montana, Idaho, and British Columbia.

 Red-tailed chipmunks are often seen rolling around in the sand and can even be half-buried.
 This is a method used to clean out their fur.